microsoft/tilecode/manual.md

 * [Sharing TileWorld Games](#sharing)
 * [Having Problems?](#issues)

-## Tour of TileWorld {#tour}
+# Tour of TileWorld {#tour}

 Let's take a quick tour through the various screens of TileWorld.
-The load screen of TileWorld lets you select one of four games to program and play.
 All editing takes place via the tile paradigm: move the square-shaped cursor between adjacent tiles using the direction pad (dpad); select a tile using the **A** button to perform an action; the **B** button takes you back (to the menu of the current screen or to the previous screen).

+## Load Screen

+The load screen of TileWorld lets you select one of eight games to program and play (slots colored blue already have game assets).

 ![load screen](pics/loadScreen.gif)